simdjson/simdjson/doc/basics.md

 string, from the beginning to the end, needs to be valid: we do not attempt to tolerate bad inputs before or after a document.

+For efficiency reasons, simdjson requires a string with a few bytes (`simdjson::SIMDJSON_PADDING`) at the end, these bytes may be read but their content does not affect the parsing.
+In practice, it means that the JSON inputs should be stored in a memory region with `simdjson::SIMDJSON_PADDING` extra bytes at the end.
+You do not have to set these bytes to specific values though you may want to if you want to avoid runtime warnings with some sanitizers.

 The simdjson library offers a tree-like [API](https://en.wikipedia.org/wiki/API), which you can access by creating a `ondemand::parser` and calling the `iterate()` method.
 The iterate method quickly indexes the input string and may detect some errors.
 The following example illustrates